shail/Mars-Rover/README.md

 	-- If you want to create a new input file, edit the last line in the main.rb file:
 		MarsMission.new('input.txt')

 3.)
-Can change inputs around in the input.txt file
+Can change inputs around in the input.txt file<br />
-	-- The formatting has to go exactly as the prompt follows (with exact spacing) -- Only check for faulty data is number of lines has to be odd
+	-- The formatting has to go exactly as the prompt follows (with exact spacing)<br />

-4.)
-Current input is the minimum required to pass the assignment
+	-- Only check for faulty data is number of lines has to be odd